Deep self-consistent learning of local volatility: Background and objectives

-conditions for call and put options, respectively.
-We refer the readers to Chapter 1 in \cite{Itkin20} and to Proposition~9.2 in \cite{privaultbkf2} for a detailed derivation of Dupire's equation, and to Chapter 8 in \cite{Achdou05} for discussion on initial and boundary conditions.
-Stemming from their definitions \eqref{eqn expectation_option}, we conclude that the prices of European options are nonnegative, with the prices of call options being always less than the value of the underlying asset; while the prices of the put options being always less than the present value of the strike price, leading to the following lower and upper bounds
+respectively for call and put options.
+We refer the reader to Chapter 1 in \cite{Itkin20} or Proposition~9.2 in \cite{privaultbkf2} for derivations of Dupire's equation, and to Chapter 8 in \cite{Achdou05} for a discussion of initial and boundary conditions.
+From their definitions \eqref{eqn expectation_option}, we note that the prices of European options are nonnegative, with the prices of call options being always less than the value of the underlying asset; while the prices of the put options being always less than the present value of the strike price, leading to the lower and upper bounds